kasmura/tcp.js/README.md

 # TCP.JS

-tcp.js is a library for easy JSON/TCP communication in node.js.
-It is similar to socket.io for WebSockets.
+tcp.js is a Node.js projet making TCP communication easy in node.js.
+It tries to level out the difference between and a client, making the communication more simple.
+It also has built-in JSON encoding/decoding.

 ## How to Install